OpenVoiceOS/community-docs/docs/buildroot.md

 The buildroot OpenVoiceOS editions is considered to be consumer friendly type of device, or as Mycroft A.I. would like to call, a retail version.
 However as we so not target a specific hardware platform and would like to support custom made systems we are implementing a smart way to detect and configure different type of Raspberry Pi HAT's.

-At boot the system scan the I2C bus for known and suppiorted HAT's and if found configures the underlying linux sound system.
+At boot the system scan the I2C bus for known and supported HAT's and if found configures the underlying linux sound system.
 At the moment this is still very much in development, however the below HAT's are or should soon be supported by this system;
 - ReSpeaker 2-mic HAT
 - ReSpeaker 4-mic Square HAT
-- ReSpeaker 4-mic lineair / 6-mic HAT
+- ReSpeaker 4-mic linear / 6-mic HAT
 - USB devices such as the PS EYE-2
 - SJ-201 Dev Kits
 - SJ-201 Mark2 retail device